Refugee family says school ignored bullying that caused daughter, 9, to take own life

 much of the bullying was done in Arabic, so went unnoticed by English-speaking staff.

 Why are the students speaking Arabic in a Public School?
 Shouldn't they be speaking either English or French- Canada's official languages?
 There should be a translator present or they should be refrained from speaking in a language other than French or English.
 There are multiple grants available to learn either English or French which is up to the school board to administer, which are costing us taxpayers tens of thousands of dollars every year.
-Where are the results of this?
+Where are the results of all of this funding?
 Nevertheless, even if the students could speak both languages, speaking in a native tongue could indicate something secretive or dangerous, which in this case costed a child's life.

 "When I told her [teacher] my daughter is not really feeling well, something is wrong with my daughter … [the] teacher said maybe she has some problems at home but not here at the school," Abdulrahman said.